DisasterofPuppets/EPS32_40_Key_Wifi-LCD_Macro_Kb_with_Kruiz_Control/README.md

 Once printed I used a torch to heat up and insert 3mm hex nuts into the lid columns.
 Be careful here, there is not alot of material around the end.

+I have also included BlankButtonMaster.3mf which should allow you to make most letter combinations for custom blank keys.
+If there is button label you are unable to make with this let me know and I should be able to update the file for future users.